Concordium/concordium-wallet-proxy/README.md

 ```

 Where the error codes currently returned are
-- 0 for internal server error, most likely the server could not communicate with the the baker:
+- 0 for internal server error, most likely the server could not communicate with the baker:
   ```json
   {"error":0,"errorMessage":"Error accessing the GRPC endpoint"}
   ```